neoforged/NeoForm/README.md

 A typical workflow to change the patches would be:

-- Run `gradlew :createPatchWorkspace` in the root, when the patches are already correct for the targeted Minecraft version, or `gradlew :createPatchWorkspaceForUpdate` for performing an update.
+- Run `gradlew :createPatchWorkspace` in the root, when the patches are already correct for the targeted Minecraft version.
-- Reload the gradle project in your IDE, there will now be a subproject at `/workspace` containing the patched Minecraft code.
+- Reload the gradle project in your IDE, there will now be subprojects in `/workspace` containing the patched Minecraft code.
 - Make any desired changes to the source code
 - Run `gradlew :createPatches` to create new patch files from the sources currently contained in the workspace.